Scheduled to teach:

 As a collector, advisor, and educator, Alice began to collect fine art photography in 1985 and has amassed a museum-quality collection of roughly 300 images from 20th Century masters to the present.

-She is Chair, Photography Collections Committee, Harvard Art Museums; Chair, Acquisitions Committee, International Center of Photography (ICP); board member, Magnum Foundation; and a member of the Aperture Foundation’s Artist Book Committee.
+She is Chair, Photography Curatorial Committee, Harvard Art Museums; Chair, Acquisitions Committee, International Center of Photography (ICP); board member, Magnum Foundation; and a member of the Aperture Foundation’s Artist Book Committee.
 She is on Faculty at the ICP School, Christie’s Education and Maine Media Workshops & College where she teaches classes for both collectors and photographers.
 In addition, Alice is a regular guest lecturer at festivals, portfolio reviews and other photo-based nonprofits across the United States.
 As a long-respected advisor in the field, Zimet works with clients across all budget levels and vets purchases whether classic mid-Century to contemporary.
 She has placed over 100 photographs and worked with 30 galleries from New York to Los Angeles, Paris to Vienna.

 Zimet also pioneered the field of corporate sponsorship and remains a respected consultant working with both business sponsors and nonprofit organizations.
 She is Adjunct Professor, New York University’s Graduate Program, Arts Administration teaching Corporate Sponsorship and the Arts.
 For 20 years, Zimet was Director, Worldwide Cultural Affairs, The Chase Manhattan Bank where she used the arts as a strategic marketing tool across 14 countries and 20 US cities to generate over $2 Billion in new bank business.